×

 Traeger Smoked Pork Butts {Two Tips for Better for Pulled Pork}

-If you want to make some smoked pork butts on your Traeger for pulled pork then this recipe has two tips that will really help you out.
+If you want to make some smoked pork butt on your Traeger for pulled pork then this recipe has two tips that will really help you out.
 This technique is applicable to all pellet grills and are pretty flexible and you can utilize the two tips as much or as little as you like.

 The tips are about: